 What influences the tax free gold price?

 There are several variables which contribute to the price of Britannia and Sovereign coins.
 Firstly, the age and condition of the coins.
-Generally brand new coins will trade at a 1-2% premium to circulated coins.
+Generally, brand new coins will trade at a 1-2% premium to circulated coins.
 In my opinion, older coins offer better value as you’re unlikely to receive the same premium you paid when you come to sell brand new coins.

-Secondly, the quantity of coins you’re looking to purchase will impact the price you pay.
+Secondly, the number of coins you’re looking to purchase will impact the price you pay.
 Generally speaking, you should benefit from economies of scale with the premium you pay shrinking as you buy more.

 The fact that the UK gold coins are real and tangible, rather than simply paper gold like ETFs or mining shares, means that supply and demand will also influence the gold price.
 If the market experiences high demand and/or restricted supply, then you may find yourself paying higher premiums for the same coins.